Operator theory and function theory in Drury-Arveson space and its quotients: The isomorphism problem for complete Pick algebras

 \end{theorem}

-The following theorem due to K. Davidson, C. Ramsey and O. Shalit completely solves the classification problem of the algebras $\cM_V$ up to completely isometric isomorphism. \begin{theorem}[\cite{DRS15}, Theorems 4.4 and 5.10.
-See also \cite{AL11}] Every $\phi \in \Aut(\mb{B}_d)$ defines a completely isometric isomorphism $\Phi : \cM_V \rightarrow \cM_W$ by $\Phi(f) = f \circ \phi$, and every completely isometric isomorphism arises this way and is unitarily implemented by a unitary of the form (\ref{eq:unitary}).
-In particular, the algebras $\cM_V$ and $\cM_W$ are completely isometrically isomorphic if and only if they are unitarily equivalent, which happens if and only if there exists $\phi \in \Aut(\mb{B}_d)$ such that $\phi(W) = V$.
-When $d<\infty$ then $\cM_V$ and $\cM_W$ are isometrically isomorphic if and only if they are completely isometrically isomorphic. \end{theorem}
+The following theorem due to Davidson, Ramsey and Shalit completely solves the classification problem of the algebras $\cM_V$ up to completely isometric isomorphism. \begin{theorem}[\cite{DRS15}, Theorems 4.4 and 5.10.
+See also \cite{AL11}] The algebras $\cM_V$ and $\cM_W$ are completely isometrically isomorphic if and only if there exists $\phi \in \Aut(\mb{B}_d)$ such that $\phi(W) = V$.
+Every completely isometric isomorphism $\Phi : \cM_V \rightarrow \cM_W$ arises as $\Phi(f) = f \circ \phi$ where $\phi$ is such an automorphism.
+When $d<\infty$ the algebras $\cM_V$ and $\cM_W$ are isometrically isomorphic if and only if they are completely isometrically isomorphic. \end{theorem}